-The Sturry Pre-school provides good care over all for children.
+Fledgelings Day Nursery provides good care for children.

-Staff are qualified and experienced, and work well as a team.
+Most staff are qualified and experienced, and work well as a team.
 They generally have a good knowledge and understanding of the National Standards.
-However, their knowledge of child protection is insecure.
-Space, staff and resources are well organised to meet the children's needs effectively.
+Staff and resources are well organised to meet the children's needs effectively.
 The environment is warm and welcoming to children and parents.
-Policies, procedures and records underpin the day-to-day running of the nursery.
-However, not all are in line with current guidance.
-Mandatory records are in place but the attendance register does not show the arrival and departure of the children.
+Children are provided with appropriate furniture and facilities.
+However, the toilets are not organised to ensure privacy.
+Clear policies, procedures and records underpin the day-to-day running of the nursery.
+However, not all accidents involving children are signed by parents.

 Premises are safe and clean, there are formal procedures to identify and eliminate hazards.
-Health and hygiene procedures ensure good practice.
-Staff promote children's independence.
+Impeccable health and hygiene procedures ensure good practice.
+Children are offered healthy snacks and meal times are relaxed social occasions, and staff promote children's independence.

-Children are happy to enter the provision and approach staff confidently.
-The quality of adult: child interaction is good, with adults working closely with the children, supporting and extending their play and learning.
-Children are happy and stimulated, with planned, activities covering all areas of development for the nursery children.
-However, there is no formal planning for the after school children.
+The quality of staff: child interaction is good, with adults working closely with the children, supporting and extending their play and learning.
+Children are happy and stimulated, with planned, exciting activities covering all areas of development.
+Staff are allocated to work with babies to ensure consistency of contact and continuity of care.
+They provide a smooth transition for toddlers into the older children's group.
+They plan activities well to give babies and toddlers interesting sensory experiences.
 Staff are effectively working with children with special needs.
-There is an equal opportunities policy and activities, which support children's knowledge of other cultures and traditions.
+There is an appropriate equal opportunities policy and activities, which support children's knowledge of other cultures and traditions.
 Staff manage behaviour positively and consistently, resulting in good behaviour and secure, confident children.

-Staff work in partnership with parents, and parents are very happy with the standard of care and exchange of information about their children's development and activities.
-Parents are involved in the care of their children as volunteers.
-The provision has not yet obtained written permission from parents for medical emergency treatment.
+Staff work in partnership with parents, and parents are very happy with the standard of care and the exchange of information about their children's development and activities.
+There is a good settling policy, which, works well in practice.